 Since household cooking is primarily the responsibility of women in nearly all societies, and the entire household fuel cycle is often the responsibility of women in developing countries whose households rely on biomass fuels, switching to LPG can have a profound impact.

-About half the world’s households cook daily with solid fuels, biomass or coal.
+Every day, about half of the world’s households cook with solid fuels, biomass or coal.
 The simple stoves found in the developing world are often not much more than open fires.
 Burning these fuels in such basic stoves typically produces substantial health-damaging air pollution.
 In many cases, these stoves are not vented to the outside and release their pollution directly into the living area.
 Switching to LPG has a dramatic impact on indoor air quality.

 In areas of fuel scarcity, family diets can be obliged to shift to higher consumption of less nutritious but faster cooking foods, and the risk of infectious disease transmission can increase due to insufficiently cooked food and improperly boiled water.
 LPG can contribute to improved nutritional intake for all family members.